enso-org/enso/docs/language-server/protocol-project-manager.md

 interface ProjectOpenRequest {
   projectId: UUID;

-  /** Specifies whether to install missing components.
+  /** Specifies how to handle missing components.
    *
-   * If not provided, defaults to false.
+   * If not provided, defaults to `fail`.
    */
-  installMissingComponents?: bool;
+  missingComponentAction?: MissingComponentAction;
 }
 ```